Free Kitchen Hacks eBook

 The mixture should yield 8 meatballs.
 If you have excess meatless meatball mixture after forming all 8 balls, add a little more mixture to each until it is all used up.

-Green tip: To avoid extra waste, try these reusable baking mats!
+Spread them out on a lined baking sheet.
+Consider these reusable baking mats to avoid waste!
 They are great for nonstick and super easy to clean.

 Bake for 15-18 minutes until the exterior is crispy.
 They may start to brown a little bit, but the best way to know if they are ready is by touching the outside (careful, they’re hot!).